daftdug/PromptForge/replit.md

-✓ Reduced hero video height to better match text content and create more balanced layout ✓ Cleaned up video container by removing overlapping text and buttons, keeping only the gradient overlay ✓ Reduced overall hero section height from full screen to 70vh for more compact design
+✓ Reduced hero video height to better match text content and create more balanced layout ✓ Cleaned up video container by removing overlapping text and buttons, keeping only the gradient overlay ✓ Reduced overall hero section height from full screen to 70vh for more compact design ✓ Restored demo button overlay on hero video with centered "Watch Demo" button and Play icon

 # User Preferences